Ug428-alt/Ugochi/README.md

 Businesses that need clarity on customer behavior and revenue drivers.

 Projects where insights must be practical, not just pretty charts.

+# TOOLS I USE:

+Data Wrangling: Excel • SQL • Python • Google Sheets.

+Data Visualization: Power BI • Excel • Google Sheets.

+Automation: Dashboard Scheduling.

+If your business is sitting on data it does not know how to use or if you are building a team that needs an analyst who can think, communicate and deliver let us talk.

+Open to remote opportunities in Nigeria, UK, Canada and the United States.

+Nobledelight7@gmail.com